ianepreston/blog/posts/2023-04-09-network-rework.md

 a single connection, and I don't do a ton of concurrent work on my network, having this would still be nice.
-Credit to [this post](https://forum.netgate.com/topic/165219/same-vlan-on-multiple-interfaces/6) for making me realize I should be using link aggregation with the router rather than trying to split VLANs between multiple separately managed interfaces.
+Credit to [this post](https://forum.netgate.com/topic/165219/same-vlan-on-multiple-interfaces/6) for making me realize I should be using link aggregation with the router rather than trying to split VLANs between multiple separately managed interfaces. *Addendum* I realize later down in this that I want to use the multiple NAS ports to connect directly into different networks, rather than do a big aggregation on one but still have everything have to go through my router.

 # Hardware I'm working with